 - Describe the psychotherapeutic theme(s) you have chosen.
 Expand upon this theme by referring to relevant research sources. - Discuss how your chosen theme is defined and used in psychotherapy and how the theme is employed in the book. - Interact with the material in the book.
 Imagine how your chosen theme applies to your future practice of counselling and spiritual care,. - Also describe how the content of the book impacted you personally, in terms of your own self-awareness.

 Remember to consult both the text and outside resources (including peer reviewed journal articles) to help you fully understand your theme.
-Your paper should include a minimum of six references. - 2.
-Group Presentations (30%) Due during Weeks 5-11 depending on sign up schedule
+Your paper should include a minimum of six references.

+2. Group Presentations (30%) Due during Weeks 5-11 depending on sign up schedule

 Students will form groups of 3-4 members and choose a modality of psychotherapy for their group presentation.
 A sign-up sheet will be provided at the end of the first class.
 Group presentations will take place each week during the second hour of class.
 Rather than explaining the modality or summarizing concepts, this presentation is meant to be a creative application of the modality to demonstrate possible effectiveness of the modality in a particular context.
-A meaningful spiritual or theological reflection should be incorporated into the presentation, as well as some type of engagement with the class in discussion/Q&A, etc. Group presentations will be allotted 45 minutes for all aspects of the presentation.
+A meaningful spiritual or theological reflection should be incorporated into the presentation.
+Group presentations will be allotted 45 minutes for all aspects of the presentation.
 Please email the instructor ahead of time with a basic proposal for your presentation.

 The purpose of the group presentation is to help students develop a deeper understanding of a specific therapeutic approach by engaging with the theory both intellectually and experientially.
 Preparing and delivering the presentation encourages students to apply their knowledge creatively and practically, fostering a dynamic link between theory and clinical practice.
+Possible presentation formats include live or recorded role-playing sessions, podcasts, demonstrations of music or art-based therapy techniques, family sculpture activities, and other interactive methods.